 Anything and everything on WordPress can be achieved using the plugins.
 That includes security too!
 WordPress security plugins include both, feature-specific plugins like Limit Login Attempts, and general security plugins like Wordfence Security.

 Of the several security plugins available in the directory, here are the four best WordPress security plugins we believe will level up your WordPress website security.
 These plugins will help you with every single way we have mentioned on improving your WordPress website security.

 Wordfence Security is one of the best WordPress security plugins in the WordPress directory, and that’s for a reason!
-Wordfence security protects your WordPress website by regularly monitoring for malware, brute force or any type of security attacks.
+Wordfence security protects your WordPress website by regularly monitoring for malware, brute force, or any type of security attack.

 Wordfence Security also has a built-in Web Application Firewall (WAF) that works on the application level, meaning it monitors your website traffic once it reaches the server, and then discards the malicious ones of the lot.

 Sucuri Security is yet another leading WordPress security plugin in the market.
 Sucuri security is suitable for all sorts of security features, starting from a basic malware scan to having a Web application firewall.